Achimios/Gamepad-Control-Camera-Blender/B3D-Gamepad-Control-master AkimoVersion V1.0/README.md

 # **Drifting Problem**
 If your gamepad is old with drifting, change these 4 lines '''if abs(gpd_value) < 100 :''' to higher value like 300, 1000...
 Same solution for Left Right Trigger.

+# **Blender Version**
+If your blender version doesn't support it, change line 13 "blender": (2, 80, 0), to your own blender version

 QUATERNION Mode will be developed soon with physics for types of Aircraft,
 FPV drone, Helicopter, Fixed Wing, Space ship, Sci fi Vector propulsion ship etc.